Steve Knight (politician): Early life, military service, and private career

 Knight was born at Edwards Air Force Base in Antelope Valley, California, in 1966.
 After graduating from Palmdale High School, he served in the U.S. Army (1985–87) as a tracked vehicle systems mechanic in Friedberg, Germany.
 When his tour ended, he served in the Army Reserve until 1993.
 In 2006, Knight received an Associate of Arts (AA) from Antelope Valley College.

 Knight served for 18 years with the Los Angeles Police Department, where he was selected to serve on the Community Resources Against Street Hoodlums (CRASH) team.
 He served on the Palmdale City Council and represented the north Los Angeles County area in both the California State Assembly and the California State Senate.

 California State Legislature

 Knight was elected to the California State Assembly in November 2008, succeeding Sharon Runner.
 From 2010 to 2012, he was the Assistant Minority Leader of the California State Assembly.
 He was elected to the California State Senate in 2012, in which he represented the 21st District until 2014.
 His father, the late William J. "Pete" Knight, served as Republican state senator in the Antelope Valley.
+Knight's brother David is gay, and he had a gay paternal uncle who died of AIDS.

 In the State Assembly, Knight was Vice Chairman of the Natural Resources and Public Safety Committee and served on the Aerospace; Local Government; Utilities and Commerce; and Rules Committees.

 In September 2014, California Governor Jerry Brown signed a bill introduced by Knight that aimed to protect California's disabled veterans by fixing an issue with property tax exemptions.